-- A. Procedures: The following procedure must be followed to consider a student for subject matter acceleration, on campus or virtual, to the next higher grade level: - 1.
+- A. Procedures: The following procedure must be followed to consider a student for subject matter acceleration, on campus or virtual, to the next high grade level: - 1.
 The parent/guardian must make a written request for their child to be considered for subject matter acceleration prior to the end of the first nine (9) weeks. - 2.
 The parent/guardian must meet with the Principal to review the request and the student's eligibility for acceleration. - 3.
 If the request is granted based upon eligibility at the parent's request, the parent/guardian and student must agree to a performance contract prior to the promotion being granted. - B. Eligibility: The following minimum requirements to be considered eligible for subject matter acceleration must be met.
 Any exception to the eligibility requirements must be discussed with the Grade Level Director. - 1.
-Assessment results: Mid-Level 3 or higher on the state standardized assessment in ELA and Math (previous year).

-- 2. Grade average for the course(s) requesting acceleration in 85% for the current year.
+Assessment results: Mid-Level 3 or higher on the state standardized assessment in ELA and Math (previous year). - 2.
+Grade average for the course(s) requesting acceleration in 85% for the current year.
 Students who are in an advanced content course of the same content requesting acceleration in will be awarded five (5) additional percentage points. - 3.
-Attendance: 90% attendance rate for the current year. - 4.
-Behavior: No "N"s or "U"s (Needs Improvement or Unsatisfactory) in conduct for the current or previous year. - 5.
-Teacher Recommendation: A positive recommendation from all the student's current and previous grade level teachers. - 6.
-End-of-Course (EOC) exam: 85% or higher is required on the End-of-Course (EOC) exam for the course(s) requesting acceleration.
+Attendance: 90% attendance rate for the current year.

+- 4. Behavior: No "N"s or "U"s (Needs Improvement or Unsatisfactory) in conduct for the current or previous year. - 5.
+Teacher Recommendation: A positive recommendation from all of the student's current and previous grade level teachers. - 6.
+End-of-Course (EOC) exam: 85% or higher is required on the End-of-Course (EOC) exam for the course(s) requesting acceleration. - 7.
+The student meeting all the above requirements will be ranked with the students who are eligible to take the requested course and will be afforded the opportunity to be enrolled if their ranking is within the number of student stations available.